 Red — Red poop is most likely a sign of blood in the poop, and should be reported to your doctor right away.
 However, red poop can also be caused by having eaten red foods like beets, cranberries, or tomatoes, or foods with red dye — in this case, it’s nothing to be concerned about.

-Black — Similar to red poop, black poop is also most likely a sign of the blood in the poop.
-However, black poop means the blood is likely coming from the upper GI tract and has had time to dry while moving to the lower GI tract.
+Black — As with red, black stool is also most likely a sign of the blood in the poop.
+However, a black color means the blood is likely coming from the upper GI tract and has had time to dry while moving to the lower GI tract.
 Black poop should also be reported to your doctor right away.

 In addition to the color of your poop, the size and shape of your poop can also tell you a lot about your gut function.